ai-ku/TrMor2018/README.md

 ## TrMor2018

 New Turkish morphology dataset based on mixed genre text used in the following paper.
-Verified to have 97% inter-annotator agreement.
+Verified to have 97% inter-annotator agreement.  trmor2018.train includes all the semiautomatically annotated data that was randomly split and used in the experiments of http://arxiv.org/abs/1805.07946. trmor2018.gold is a manually annotated subset used to measure the accuracy of trmor2018.train.

 ```
 @article{DBLP:journals/corr/abs-1805-07946,